Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 Charles I was crowned at Westminster Abbey.

-Charles dismissed Henrietta's French entourage sending them back to France against the wishes of his wife.
-6 out of 440 remained to look after her.
+King Charles I dismissed the French entourage belonging to his wife Henrietta sending them back to France against her wishes.
+Only 6 out of four 440 remained to look after her.

 Charles dissolved Parliament after first arresting Sir John Eliot.
 The king was still short of money so he resorted to 'forced loans' from well-off people in the country.
 Those who did not pay were threatened with imprisonment without trial.
 Charles also forced people to give shelter and food to his soldiers.